arrow-kt/arrow/arrow-docs/docs/docs/patterns/monadcomprehensions/README.md

 In any `binding()` block there is a helper function `bindIn()` that takes a `CoroutineContext` as a parameter and can return any value.
 This value will be lifted into a data type using `pure`.
 A second version called `bindInM()` requires returning an instance of a data type the same way `binding()` does.

-The functions will cause a new coroutine to start on the `CoroutineContext` passed as a parameter to then `bind()` to await for its completion.
+The functions will cause a new coroutine to start on the `CoroutineContext` passed as a parameter to then `bind()` to await for its completion in a non-blocking way.

 ```kotlin
 val ioThreadContext = newSingleThreadContext("IO")